Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Experiments

 \section{Experiments}

 \textbf{Implementation}.
-We only train our network model on the PCPNet shape dataset~\cite{guerrero2018pcpnet}, which provides the ground-truth normals with consistent orientation (outward of the surface).
+We only train our network model on the PCPNet shape dataset~\cite{guerrero2018pcpnet}, which provides the ground truth normals with consistent orientation (outward of the surface).
 We follow the same train/test data split and data processing as in~\cite{guerrero2018pcpnet,ben2020deepfit,zhu2021adafit,li2022hsurf}.
 For patch encoding, we randomly select a query point from the shape point cloud and search its $700$ neighbors to form a patch.
 For shape encoding, we sample $N_{\boldsymbol P} \!=\!
 1200$ points from the shape point cloud according to the sampling probability.
 The Adam optimizer is adopted with an initial learning rate of $9 \!\times\!
 10^{-4}$ which is decayed to $1/5$ of the latest value at epochs $\{400,600,800\}$.
 The model is trained on an NVIDIA 2080 Ti GPU with a batch size of $145$ and epochs of $800$.

-\textbf{Dataset}.
+\textbf{FamousShape Dataset}.
 Due to the lack of relevant datasets and the relatively simple test shapes of the PCPNet dataset~\cite{guerrero2018pcpnet}, we further collect shapes with complex structures from other public datasets, such as the Famous dataset~\cite{erler2020points2surf} and the Stanford 3D Scanning Repository~\cite{curless1996volumetric}.
-We follow the same preprocessing steps as the PCPNet dataset to conduct data augmentation, \eg, adding Gaussian noise with different levels (0.12\%, 0.6\% and 1.2\%) and uneven sampling (stripe and gradient).
-The ground-truth oriented normals are extracted from mesh data and used for evaluation.
-We call this dataset \emph{FamousShape} and it is available along with our code.
+We sample 100K points from each shape and follow the same preprocessing steps as the PCPNet dataset to conduct data augmentation, \eg, adding Gaussian noise with different levels (0.12\%, 0.6\% and 1.2\%) and non-uniform sampling (stripe and gradient).
+The ground truths of oriented normals are extracted from mesh data and used for evaluation.
+We call this dataset \emph{FamousShape}, and it is available along with our code.
+In the supplementary material, we visualize the point cloud shapes of the FamousShape dataset, which has more complex geometries than the PCPNet dataset.

-\textbf{Metrics}.
-We use the angle Root Mean Squared Error (RMSE) to evaluate the estimated normals and the Area Under the Curve (AUC) to show the error distribution~\cite{guerrero2018pcpnet,zhu2021adafit,li2022hsurf}.
-Note that for the baseline methods, we flip their oriented normals if more than half of the normals face inward.
+\textbf{Evaluation Metrics}.
+We adopt the same evaluation metrics as in~\cite{guerrero2018pcpnet,ben2020deepfit,zhu2021adafit,li2022hsurf} to evaluate the estimated normals.
+More specifically, Root Mean Squared Error (RMSE) measures normal angles between the ground truth normals $\hat{\mathbf{n}}$ and the predicted normals $\mathbf{n}$, while the curve of Percentage of Good Point (PGP) shows the overall quality of results by counting points whose normal errors are less than the given thresholds.
+They are computed by